 (Adds Permian rig count)

-Companies added 18 oil rigs in the week to Dec.
-20, bringing the total count to 685, the most since early November, energy services firm Baker Hughes Co said in its closely followed report on Friday.
-RIG-OL-USA-BHI
+The oil and gas rig count, an early indicator of future output, rose by eight to 346 in the week to Dec.
+18, the highest since May, energy services firm Baker Hughes Co said in its closely followed report on Friday.
+RIG-USA-BHIRIG-OL-USA-BHIRIG-GS-USA-BHI